Skip to contents

 Custom variables and filtering

 Keep in mind that filtering any table removes records available for subsequent analyses.
 Rather than manage multiple filtered copies of the data object, you may want to create a new variable on the relevant table with NA values for the records you intend to exclude from the summary.
 You can then use the incl_na=FALSE option to exclude that line from summary results (of particular value when you want shares calculated from only reported categories).
-Here we will add a dichotomous worker variable, then calculate shares with NA values excluded (they would otherwise comprise about 20 percent of the total).
+Here we calculate mode split percentages for work trips only by adding a variable coded NA for all non-work-related trips, then using the incl_na=FALSE option to limit statistics to that category.

 # Calculate a categorical summary, i.e. count/share